Rosewood1985/ai-sports-edge/docs/core-concepts/firebase-integration.md

   });
 ```

+## Firestore Backup System

+The AI Sports Edge application includes an automated backup system for Firestore data.
+This system performs daily backups and stores them in Google Cloud Storage with a 30-day retention period.

+### Backup Schedule

+- Backups run daily at 3 AM UTC
+- Backups are stored in the `ai-sports-edge-firestore-backups` Google Cloud Storage bucket
+- Backups are retained for 30 days

+### Monitoring

+- Backup events are logged in the `system_logs/backups/events` collection in Firestore
+- Email notifications are sent to the development team in case of backup failures

+### Restoration

+For instructions on restoring from a backup, see the [Firestore Backup Restoration Guide](../firestore-backup-restoration-guide.md).

 ## Best Practices

 1. **Use the Firebase Service**: Always use the Firebase service from the atomic architecture instead of directly using Firebase